General Information

 Our Locations and Schedule

 Most of our classes are held in local Catholic parishes across the Archdiocese of Detroit, Diocese of Lansing, Diocese of Grand Rapids, and Diocese of Kalamazoo.
 We also offer a virtual online class, accessible to any person, in any location!
-View our list of current and past parish-based locations and contact us if your parish would like to become a host-location.
+View current locations here.
+You can also start a satellite small group or bring a Biblical School ministry to your parish/setting.

 It’s not a problem.
 As a community of adult learners, we understand (and expect!) that work, parish, and family responsibilities, illness, and travel will impact class attendance at times.
 Our teachers audio-record every lecture and provide it to all participants so that you’ll be able to stay engaged and connected.